Free Kitchen Hacks eBook

 • Grape tomatoes.
 Or cherry tomatoes!
 Cherry tomatoes are slightly sweeter, but grape tomatoes have a longer shelf life and are more readily available and easier to find.

 • Olive oil, salt & pepper.
-To roast your grape tomatoes and garlic in.
+T

 • Spinach.
 Baby or regular; you’ll be chopping it up.
 For freshness and color.

 • Sherry cooking wine.
-For subtle sweetness.

 • Walnuts.
 Or almonds, pecans, or macadamia nuts for a little crunch.
 Shelled and unsalted preferred.